-Scott Kernan sitting down for an interview By Richard "Bonaru" Richardson and Arnulfo T. Garcia California Department Corrections and Rehabilitation (CDCR) Secretary Scott Kernan visited San Quentin with CDCR Director of Enterprise Information Services Russ Nichols to witness a historic event, the launch of a sophisticated and secure wireless computer server cluster which imitates the internet.
-The sy tem allows students in San Quentin's computer coding training program, Code 7370, to write codes in a simulated environment without actual internet connectivity.
+Photo by Eddie Herena - San Quentin News Scott Kernan sitting down for an interview By Richard "Bonaru" Richardson and Arnulfo T. Garcia California Department of Corrections and Rehabilitation (CDCR) Secretary Scott Kernan visited San Quentin with CDCR Director of Enterprise Information Services Russ Nichols to witness a historic event, the launch of a sophisticated and secure wireless computer server cluster which imitates the internet,. system allows students in San Quentin's computer coding training program, Code 7370, to write codes in a simulated environment without actual internet connectivity.
 "The last time I was actually in this room was 1983," said Kernan.
-He was standing in the empty warehouse of the old San Quentin Prison Print Shop, which is now the home of Code See CDCR on Page 4
+He was standing in the empty warehouse of the old San Quentin Prison Print Shop, which is now the home of Code 7370.
+See CDCR on Page 4